jundalisay/spblist/content/en/research/sarkar/english/chapter-13.md

 WORDS |	CORRECT PRONUNCIATION 1
 --- | ---
-housewife [in the sense of a case for needles, thread]	huzif Dalhousie	daluzi colonel	cornel lieutenant	leftnant sandwich	sandich
+housewife [in the sense of a case for needles, thread] | huzif Dalhousie | daluzi colonel	| cornel lieutenant | leftnant sandwich | sandich
-Greenwich	[gren]ich
+Greenwich | [gren]ich
-Gloucester	glauster
+Gloucester | glauster
-pall-mall [a game of ancient times]	pel-mel viscount	vicount government	guvment parliament2	parliment northwestern wind	nor'western wind
+pall-mall [an ancient game]	| pel-mel viscount | vicount government | guvment parliament2	| parliment
+northwestern wind |	nor'western wind

 [The words eighty and eighteen, though correctly pronounced as they are spelt, are sometimes mispronounced "eight-ty" and "eight-teen".]

 Use: The s in use will be pronounced like s when the word is a noun, and like z when the word is a verb.